flborrelli/pokedex-api/README.md

 # Pokedex API
 Pokedex API is a **mobile friendly :iphone: single-page Web application** developed with React :computer:.

-With Pokedex App you can search and filter any pokemon among around 890 species.
+With Pokedex App you can search and filter any pokemon among around 890 species :zap:.

 #### API Documentation: https://pokeapi.co/